hzeller/ldgraphy/README.md

 Or Laser Direct Imaging, whatever you prefer.

-(work in progress, nothing to see here yet)
+_(work in progress, nothing to see here yet)_

-Simple implementation of direct photo resist exposure using a 405nm laser.
+Simple implementation of photo resist exposure directly using a 405nm laser.

 Uses
   * 500mW 405nm laser